WeZZard/MyWorks/2023-03-02-adapting-reference-semantics-model-in-swiftui-the-basics/index.md

 ### Make a Hack That Works

-Is there a way that takes minimal effort to hack the code to work?
+So is there still a way that takes minimal effort to hack the code to work?

-Yes, there is.
+Yes, there still is.

 For third-party defined types that conform to `DynamicProperty` protocol, there is an `update` method would be invoked before the installed `View`'s `body` gets evaluated.
 With it, we still have an opportunity to manually "manage" the update of the `Binding` property on `Model.Item` before the evaluation of `ItemView.body` began.